IDAPs and DPS

 Prior to the new law, you were entitled to an administrative hearing before a hearing officer at DPS to determine the validity of the traffic stop, field sobriety tests, and subsequent state test for BAC related to your DUI or APC arrest in Oklahoma.
 Previously, if your DUI defense attorney was unsuccessful in saving your driving privilege in the DPS administrative hearing; you could then file a District Court Appeal (“DCA”) to seek judicial reconsideration of the DPS hearing officer’s decision.

 Under the new law, Senate Bill 712 (“SB 712”), the administrative hearing is gone and you must immediately file a “District Court Appeal” or petition in District Court, if you decline to immediately participate in Impaired Driver Accountability Program (“IDAP”), the new DPS program following a DUI or APC.
 IDAP stands for Impaired Driver Accountability Program.
 The IDAP program encourages drivers to participate in the program and install an ignition interlock device.
-The length of having an ignition interlock device in your vehicle is reduced and the previous harsh punishment for drivers with an Aggravated DUI blood-alcohol content (BAC of 0.15 or higher) is gone.
+The length of having an ignition interlock device in your vehicle is reduced and the previous harsh punishment for drivers with a blood-alcohol content (BAC of 0.15 or higher) is gone.

 Does this change apply to all drivers?